The government is undertaking an investigation into the fire door industry and has issued guidance to building owners and occupiers.

 Glass reinforced plastic (GRP) composite fire door tests

 The government’s investigation into Glass Reinforced Plastic (GRP) composite fire doors identified issues with the consistency of fire-resistance performance of these doors.
-The actions outlined have been taken across the GRP composite market to raise standards.
 The summary test results are provided to inform building risk assessments.